theidari/theidari/README.md

   </a>
 </p>
 <p align="justify">
 As a highly trained data scientist and accomplished chemical engineer, I bring a unique perspective and expertise to the field of data analysis.
 With a Master's degree in Chemical Engineering and years of experience solving complex problems, I have developed a deep understanding of the importance of data-driven decision making.
-To further enhance my skills, I am currently enrolled in the <a href=" target="_blank" style='margin-right:10px'>University of Toronto Data Analytics Bootcamp</a>, where I am honing my abilities to extract meaningful insights from large data sets and communicate findings in a clear and compelling manner.
+To further enhance my skills, I am currently enrolled in the <a href="https://bootcamp.learn.utoronto.ca/data/">University of Toronto Data Analytics Bootcamp</a>, where I am honing my abilities to extract meaningful insights from large data sets and communicate findings in a clear and compelling manner.
 I am eager to apply my expertise to help organizations make informed decisions and drive meaningful results through data-driven strategies.
 </p>